Rodolphe Salis: Biography

 Every Friday, luncheon was an opportunity to prepare for performances and the editing of a humorous magazine.
 With legendary stinginess, Salis found every excuse for not paying his staff, suppliers and artists.
 With some success he even asked to be paid by those whom he hosted at The Black Cat.
 But his patter to the guests and his organizational skills and personality attracted exceptional artists of all kinds, and a large crowd.
 The combination of a bar with entertainment (now the standard cabaret theme), was novel.
-In addition, Salis had the idea of playing music in his tavern by installing a piano, at that time an innovation which was soon banned for newer establishments, and which thereafter allowed him to gain an advantage over the competition.
+In addition, Salis had the idea of playing music in his tavern by installing a piano, at that time an innovation which was soon banned for a while in newer establishments, and which thereafter allowed him to gain an advantage over the competition.

-"Male, square-shouldered, red hair dyed vermilion," Salis was described by Lawrence Tailhade, "ageless, though stout, his face channelled by many wrinkles, his chest in a romantic doublet whose floral satin contrasted with the sobriety of a dark coat.
-Intact, his tawny hair was consistent with his coppery beard and gave him the air of a Flemish trooper ...
-[He had] a bronze baritone, emphatic, biting and sarcastic, whose thunders cynically put down the Philistines ...
+"Male, square-shouldered, red hair dyed vermilion", Salis was described by Laurent Tailhade, "ageless, though stout, his face channelled by many wrinkles, his chest in a romantic doublet whose floral satin contrasted with the sobriety of a dark coat.
+Intact, his tawny hair was consistent with his coppery beard and gave him the air of a Flemish trooper ....
+[He had] a bronze baritone, emphatic, biting and sarcastic, whose thunders cynically put down the Philistines ....
 [He had] a prodigiously charlatan nature."

 In the 1890s, Salis took his Black Cat entertainment company touring through France, hiring theatres and venues, a practice that was not current at that time.
-He often refused, under various pretexts, to pay the venue hire charge.
+He often refused, under various pretexts, to pay a venue's hire charge.

-He died in Naintré in 1897.
+Salis died in Naintré in 1897.
+A decade later, a third Le Chat Noir was opened in 1907 at 68 Boulevard de Clichy.